Communicating with our Hearts We must listen to more than words BY: Troy Murphy | April 2015

 Voicing hurt is difficult.
 Sharing hurt feelings ignites defensiveness.
-Criticisms feel like rejection.
+Criticisms often feel like rejection.
 Security is disrupted.
-These conversations dangerously unsettle hope.
-Actions, facial expressions, and tones exposes underlying feelings—even if our words are concealing.
-For example, I may voice forgiveness and understanding but communicate hurt.
-Until we accurately identify hurt feelings, the cause remains unaddressed.
-Working on hurt feelings is a team effort.
+These corrective conversations dangerously unsettle hope.
+Actions, facial expressions, and tones expose underlying feelings—even if words are vague.
+The master must be able to deliver a clear message but also receive these messages.